xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 }
 ```

-When the history contains a interaction with a document which has multiple snippets it will be
+When the history contains an interaction with a document which has multiple snippets, it will be
-processed similar to registering an interaction which each snippet of that document.
+processed similar to registering an interaction with each snippet of that document.

-`exclude_seen` currently always refer to whole documents, i.e. in the example above even if there
+`exclude_seen` always refers to whole documents.
-is a snippet with the id `{ "document_id": "valid_doc_id1", "sub_id": 30 }` it would exclud a the
-whole document `"valid_doc_id1"` no matter how many snippets it has.
+In the example above, even if there were a snippet with id `{ "document_id": "valid_doc_id1", "sub_id": 30 }` it would exclude the whole document `"valid_doc_id1"` no matter how many snippets it has.

 ## Personalization